-This gives you some important rights but also some responsibilities.
+This gives you some important rights as well as some responsibilities.

-This guide will help you to understand what questions to ask, what your rights are, and what responsibilities you have.
+This guide will help you to understand what your rights are, what responsibilities you have and what questions to ask.

 This will help you create a positive relationship with your landlord, but will also tell you how to get help if things go wrong.